vpeter93/conky-themes/Conky/Kirja/readme.txt

 ----------------------------------------------------------------------------------------
 In English
 ----------------------------------------------------------------------------------------
-This video is illustrate the automatic install in a Debian base distribution: https://www.youtube.com/watch?v=8-SdCpFgzt4
+This is a step-by-step video to the automatic install in a Debian base distribution: https://www.youtube.com/watch?v=8-SdCpFgzt4
 ----------------------------------------------------------------------------------------
 Automatic Install:
 ----------------------------------------------------------------------------------------
-Use theese commands in the terminal: sudo apt-get install conky-all sudo apt-get install git git clone https://github.com/vpeter93/conky-themes
+Use theese commands in the terminal (in Debian based distros (Ubuntu, Linux Mint...): sudo apt-get install conky-all sudo apt-get install git git clone https://github.com/vpeter93/conky-themes